-When is the best time of year to take your kids Senior Pictures?
-It is in the early fall of their senior year.
-We have collected the best Senior Picture Ideas for Boys so you can be prepared!
+When is the best time of year to take your kids senior pictures?
+In the early fall of their senior year.
+We have collected some great senior picture ideas for guys so you can be prepared!

-While there are a few things that might look similar, one thing that has changed dramatically in recent years is the way senior pictures are done.
-Once upon a time, you just took the teen to a studio and they stood (or sat) in front of a generic canvas, smiled and that was it.
-Now photographers everywhere are working hard to incorporate the individual personalities of the subject in a clever and creative way as possible.
-And you want no less for your grad.
+While there are a few things that might look similar, one thing that has changed dramatically in recent years is the way senior photo sessions are done.
+Once upon a time, you just took the high school seniors to a studio and they stood (or sat) in front of a generic canvas, smiled, and that was it.
+Now, photographers everywhere work hard to incorporate the individual personality of each senior, in as clever and creative a way as possible.
+You want nothing less for your grad!

 Before we go to the pose suggestions, here are the…